rsethur/validate-metrics/README.md

     python-version: 3.7
 ```

+2. Create a secret called AZURE_CREDENTIALS following the instructions [here](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).

-2. Authentication credentials input for the action: The action support both service principal auth and CLI auth
+## Authentication credentials input for the action
+The action support both service principal auth and CLI auth

     a.
-To use service principal auth first create a secret called AZURE_CREDENTIALS following the instructions [here](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).
-Then similar to the above example, pass the AZURE_CREDENTIALS as an environment variable to the action.
+To use service principal pass the AZURE_CREDENTIALS as an environment variable to the action (like in the example in the top).

     b.
 If you want to use CLI auth, perform cli auth in your workflow before using this action. example
     ```yaml